truenas/middleware/docs/developer/frontend/setup.rst

     :alt: Copy your public key to the authorized_keys file and save it.
     :width: 16.5%
 .. image:: images/setup/winGUIscreen21.png
-    :alt: Duplicate PuTTY session and check if private key authentication works.
+    :alt: Duplicate PuTTY session and check if the private key authentication works.
     :width: 16.5%
 .. image:: images/setup/winGUIscreen22.png
     :alt: Install node.js and make sure that it is added to the PATH.
     :width: 16.5%
 .. image:: images/setup/winGUIscreen23.png
-    :alt: Open Command Prompt with Administrator's privilidges.
+    :alt: Open Command Prompt with Administrator's privileges.
     :width: 16.5%
 .. image:: images/setup/winGUIscreen24.png
-    :alt: Make sure your nmp is up to date and install those packages globaly.
+    :alt: Make sure your nmp is up to date and install those packages globally.
     :width: 16.5%
 .. image:: images/setup/winGUIscreen25.png
-    :alt: Open Command Prompt with common privildges.
+    :alt: Open Command Prompt with common privileges.
     :width: 16.5%
 .. image:: images/setup/winGUIscreen26.png
     :alt: Navigate to the GUI folder of your FreeNAS Repository.